atlemagnussen/c-tutorial/README.md

 # C tutorial

-Need to brush up some c skills and with a gnu make file as well
+Need to brush up some c skills.

+Testing make, cmake and some GTK+